-On this day in 1997 Hercules was released in theaters, finally merging Greek mythology and Gospel music, and has become a cult classic in the 19 (yes, 19) years since then.
-Today we are very excited to share some never before released behind the scenes footage from the making of the film with you.
+On this day in 1997, Hercules was released in theaters, merging Greek mythology and Gospel music.
+Hercules has become a cult classic in the 21 (yes, 21) years since then.
 Animators often use live-action reference models during their process to help their characters and the scenes they’re working on look as true to life as possible.
-This was the case during the production of Hercules, and we have the BTS footage of dancers preforming the exact choreography that we’ve all seen the Muses do in the film during “Zero to Hero.”
-Not only that, the footage includes storyboard sequences that make up the rest of the song!
+This was the case during the production of Hercules.
+Check out this video that splices behind-the-scenes footage of dancers performing the exact choreography that we’ve all seen the Muses do in the film during “Zero to Hero” with storyboard art and footage of the final film, and prepare to be amazed!
 This is exciting stuff.
-And just to illustrate how close to the final film these live-action models and storyboard are we’ve spliced them together.

-We were lucky enough to chat with co-directors Ron Clements and John Musker this morning, while they watched the footage for the first in time the 19 years since Hercules‘ release.
+We were lucky enough to chat with co-directors Ron Clements and John Musker.
 Here’s what they had to say about their inspiration for the scene.

 John: We were emulating MTV in its heyday and this number was always meant to be this big music video.
 When we were trying to visualize this I was on a plane, and I was listening to the track and I was watching an NBA highlight reel and hearing the song in my headset and thought, ‘oh we should really do a video where we intercut the great sports exploits of Hercules intercut with a dance number.’
 The other really big music video at the time that this was influenced by was C+C Music Factory’s “Things That Make You Go Hmmm.”
 I had watched that video and broken down how they did it shot by shot, and it was really cool.
 So we wound up hiring a choreographer, Frank Gatson who choreographed En Vogue videos.
 So he came in and it was unbelievable.
 We had a soundstage and even had a crane swooping over the dancers.